If you have recently received your serial licenses keys, please refer to the Getting Started topic.

 After the successful authentication with the other model, the Devolutions Password Server user account will have been created and you will be able to see how to format your account names.
 You can then disable the Devolutions Password Server authentication model.
 Please see Automatic User Account Creation section in the topic Authentication.

 To test the server installation, navigate to the instance URL (e.g.: http://<Machine_Name>/<InstanceName>) with any web browser or click on the button in the Devolutions Password Server Console.

 Devolutions Password Server Console

-To test the connection from a client by creating a data source.
+To test the connection from a client by creating a data source in Remote Desktop Manager.
 Please consult the How to Configure Client Data Source for more information.